maiteboehm/snakes_on_a_plane/README.md

 ## General Info
 ***
 This Flask and Python based webpage can be used for the reservation of seats on imaginary flights.
-Users can sign up with their email, name, birtdate and a passwort in order to create an account.
+Users can sign up with their email, name, birthdate and a passwort in order to create an account.
 Afterwards users can reserve or cancel seats after choosing a flight via the booking-system page of the website.
 Reserving and cancelling flights is possible via clicking on the requested seat.